DominikJaniec/EnvConfigs/README.md

 1. Git should had been installed via [_Chocolatey_](#chocolatey--system-software).
 2. Execute prepare script: [`.\Git\!prepare.ps1`](Git/!prepare.ps1)
+   * It will hard-link configuration file ([`.gitconfig`](Git/.gitconfig)) into _Home_ directory.
+   * There is an optional script's switch: `-LinkBack`.
+With it, script will just hard-link Git's configuration file back into this repository - because Git likes to break Hard-Links.

 ## Visual Studio Code

 1. Download and install from [Microsoft](https://code.visualstudio.com/docs/?dv=win)
 2. Execute prepare script: [`.\VSCode\!prepare.ps1`](VSCode/!prepare.ps1)
+   * It will install selected [extensions](VSCode/extensions.txt) and hard-link configuration files ([`settings.json`](VSCode/keybindings.json), [`keybindings.json`](VSCode/keybindings.json)) into VS Code.
+   * There is an optional script's switch: `-LinkBack`.
+With it, script will just hard-link VS Code's configuration files back into this repository - because Git likes to break Hard-Links.

 ----